Posted by Patrick at 10:07 PM * 57 comments

 The beauty part of this song is that it makes almost no sense.
 Mostly it just involves singing “na na na” over and over again, which is great because it's fun to sing, and it cuts out the part where you try to remember the lyrics and can't.
 If you're not singing “na na nah”, you're singing “vindaloo” to the same beat, or “na na nah vindaloo na na nah vindaloo”, which is also fun.

-If you're the sort who remembers lyrics, there are bits of them scattered in amongst the na na nahs and vindaloos, but only a few lines really have to be remembered:—We're England
+If you're the sort who remembers lyrics, there are bits of them scattered in amongst the na na nahs and vindaloos, but only a few lines really have to be remembered:

 —And we all like vindaloo